gabriele22/AddressFinderByRegion/README.md

-# AddressFinderByRegion
+# AddressFinder
-Find address of a region using bing maps api
+Find address in a province using bing maps api